spectral-compute/scale-docs/docs/README.md

 Instead of providing a [new way](https://xkcd.com/927/) to write GPGPU software, SCALE allows programs written using the widely-popular CUDA language to be directly compiled for AMD GPUs.
+SCALE can also compile CUDA code for NVIDIA GPUs, which [can offer additional benefits](./manual/nvidia.md) compared to NVIDIA CUDA itself.

 SCALE aims to be fully compatible with NVIDIA CUDA.
 We believe that users should not have to maintain multiple codebases or compromise on performance